-1.8.4 Running Tests from the Erlang Shell or from an Erlang Program is with ct:run_test/1 specified as:
+1.8.4 Running Tests from the Erlang Shell or from an Erlang Program

 Common Test provides an Erlang API for running tests.
 The main (and most flexible) function for specifying and executing tests is ct:run_test/1.
 It takes the same start parameters as ct_run, but the flags are instead specified as options in a list of key-value tuples.
 For example, a test specified with ct_run as follows: